cellimnet/microsnoop-publish/README.md

 1. Launch instance from AMI: search and choose our AMI:

-   -For china users, choose "Microsnoop-publish-20231224" in region "cn-northwest-1".
+   -For chinese users, choose "Microsnoop-publish-20231224" in region "cn-northwest-1".

    -For international users, choose "Microsnoop-publish-20231224" in region "us-east-1".
 2. Choose suitable hardware, e.g. CPU, GPU, storage.